scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 minute

 Channel your faith to form a protective wall 4 tiles wide and 4 tiles tall centered on a point in range you can see.
-Make a spellcasting roll adding a bad die.
+Make a spellcasting roll against a bad die.
+You may cast this as a reaction using 2 terrible dice instead of a bad die.
 On success the wall is created.
-You may cast this as a reaction using 2 terrible dice instead of a bad die.

 The wall is transparent, blocking creatures and projectiles from passing through it.
-The wall has 1 wound, adding a wound for every 2 successes in your roll.
+Any attack targeting a creature through the wall automatically hits the wall instead, dealing damage to the wall.
+Any attack that breaks the wall carries through to its intended target, dealing the remaining damage on hit.
+The wall has 2 wounds, adding a wound for every 2 successes in your roll.

 Add an enhanced die for every level cast above 2nd.
 When cast at 5th level and above the wall has _Resistance_ 1 to all damage.